IT22927316/Chat-Application-Using-JAVA/README.md

-# Chat-Application-Using-JAVA
-A simple Java-based chat application with server and client components.
-It allows real-time messaging between connected clients via a server.
-Built using socket programming in Java with Eclipse IDE.
-Easy setup: run the server first, then connect clients to start chatting.
+Java Chat Application - Server and Client

+This project is a simple chat application built using Java with Eclipse IDE.
+It consists of a server and client application, allowing real-time communication between multiple users.

+Features:

+Server-side application to manage multiple client connections.
+Client-side application to send and receive messages.
+Real-time messaging functionality with basic message broadcasting.
+Easy-to-use interface (can be further extended with GUI improvements).

+Technologies Used:

+Java (Socket Programming)
+Eclipse IDE